propensive/mutatus/README.md

 ## Website

-There is currently no website for Efflorescence.
+There is currently no website for Mutatus.

 ## License

-Efflorescence is made available under the Apache 2.0 license.
+Mutatus is made available under the Apache 2.0 license.